 How cancer survivors can experience post-operative pain, and confronting the national issue of post-cancer treatment.
 This edition is funded by The Agnes Hunter Trust.
 An ever-increasing cancer survivor rate means chronic pain associated with the condition and its treatment is growing

 Airing Pain’s centenary!
 In this landmark edition Paul Evans explores the origins of Airing Pain with founder Heather Wallace, and visits one of Pain Concern’s informative pain education sessions.
 In 2010, Airing Pain was conceived as a way for those with chronic pain, unable t

-The challenges of pain management in people with dementia, different medications and why an iPod could be latest tool in our first aid kit This programme was funded by grant from W G Edwards and the Crud
+The challenges of pain management in people with dementia, different medications and why an iPod could be latest tool in our first aid kit.
+To listen to this programme, please click here.
+Prefer a PDF?
+Please click here.
+This programme was funded by grant from W G Edwards and the Crud

 What is the IASP Global Year of Excellence in Pain Education, and how does pain management research benefit the patient?
 This edition is funded by Pain Concern’s donors and friends, assisted by an educational grant from Grünenthal.
 The International Association for the Study of Pain (